Our Vision

 Detailed focus

 The initial technology focus is on heat supply, considering ground-source (including horizontal and borehole geothermal), water-source and air-source heat pumps, as well as non-electrified options.
-The feasibility study will consider the viability of interconnected heat supply across the whole village (centralised and decentralised generation); “phased” connection of village areas and/or development of discrete arrays (clusters of buildings); and individual, building-level solutions in situations where buildings are unable to connect to a village-wide system (e.g., due to distance or building use).
+The feasibility study will consider the viability of interconnected heat supply (centralised and decentralised generation); “phased” connection of village areas and/or development of discrete arrays (clusters of buildings); and individual, building-level solutions in situations where buildings are unable to connect to a village-wide system (e.g., due to distance or building use).

 One solution...